- Cap-and-Trade Program

-Section 95912(d)(4)(E) of the Cap-and-Trade Regulation requires that each auction application include an attestation disclosing the existence and status of any ongoing investigation or an investigation that has occurred within the last ten years with respect to any alleged violation of any rule, regulation, or law associated with any commodity, securities, environmental, or financial market for the entity participating in the auction, and all other entities with whom the entity has a corporate association, direct corporate association, or indirect corporate association pursuant to section 95833 that participate in a carbon, fuel, or electricity market.
+Section 95912(d)(4)(D) of the Cap-and-Trade Regulation requires that each auction application include an attestation disclosing the existence and status of any ongoing investigation or an investigation that has occurred within the last ten years with respect to any alleged violation of any rule, regulation, or law associated with any commodity, securities, environmental, or financial market for the entity participating in the auction, and all other entities with whom the entity has a direct corporate association pursuant to section 95833 that participate in a carbon, fuel, or electricity market.
 Further, the attestation must be updated before each auction to reflect any change in the status of an investigation that has occurred since the most recent auction application attestation was submitted.
 Please refer to the Auction Application Attestation Guidance for additional information.

-An auction applicant may use the Auction Application Attestation Disclosure Form (revised December 2014) to submit the required attestation disclosure and updates to previously submitted attestations by completing the form and submitting an original to CARB at the address on the back of this form at least 30 days prior to an auction in which it intends to participate.
+An auction applicant may use the Auction Application Attestation Disclosure Form (revised January 2022) to submit the required attestation disclosures and updates to previously submitted attestations by following the instructions on the form.

 Auction Bid Advisor Form